Nitrokey/nitrokey-documentation/nextbox/backup-restore.rst

 .. hint::
-   All configurations and settings of the NextBox and the Nextcloud instance will be restored, thus there might be changes on how you access your NextBox if the Remote Access configuration is not equal.
+   All configurations and settings of the NextBox and the Nextcloud instance will be restored, thus there might be changes on how you access your NextBox, if the current Remote Access configuration is not identical to the current one.

 .. _Nextcloud WebDAV documentation: https://docs.nextcloud.com/server/20/user_manual/en/files/access_webdav.html